 Snoring is a problem that many people deal with.
 More often than not, those around the person who snores are more affected than the snorer themselves!
-Many search for a way to block out the sound.
-This usually leads many to looking at noise canceling headphones.
-So, will noise canceling headphones block out snoring?
+Many people search for a way to block out the sound.
+This usually leads many to look at noise-canceling headphones.
+So, will noise-canceling headphones block out snoring?

 Do Noise Canceling Headphones Block Out Snoring?

 Snoring is a very frustrating problem.
 Those who are affected by the sound of snoring have trouble sleeping.
 For light sleepers like me, this is a serious issue!
 This led me to search for a way to block out the noise so that I could get a peaceful night’s sleep.

 Noise-canceling headphones is one option that I looked at for blocking out snoring.
 So, does it really work?
 Did noise-canceling headphones get me that peaceful night of sleep?